GHSVS-de/pkg_lib_structuredataghsvs/README.md

 ```
 # Beware
+- The package has a size of 6 to 7 MB.
 - This is a Joomla `package` extension instead of just a simple `library` extension.
 This is simply because so far Joomla does not support the `<scriptfile>` tag for library installations.
 - So after installation you will find two extensions named "Structuredataghsvs" in the extension manager.
 - Stupid, but no further problem.